IOCCC image by Matt Zucker

 While the contest is open, you may modify your previously uploaded submission by rebuilding your submission with the mkiocccentry(1) tool and then re-uploading it to the same slot number on the submit server.

-The Rule 2a size was changed from 4096 to 4993: a change that keeps the “2b to 2a” size ratio to a value similar to the 2001-2012 and 2013-2020 IOCCC eras.
+The overall size limit (see Rule 2a) on prog.c has been increased from 4096 to 4993 bytes.
+The Rule 2a size was changed from 4096 to 4993 to keep the “2b to 2a” size ratio to a value similar to the 2001-2012 and 2013-2020 IOCCC eras.

 The Rule 2b size has increased from 2053 to 2503 bytes.